ashwinvin/websurfx/docs/developing.md

 # Developing

-This page of the docs outlines how to get **Websurfx** up and running in a development environment, and outlines the common workflow, different ways to work on the project, a high-level overview of how the project works, project structure, and the best practices that should be followed when working on the project.
+This page of the docs outlines how to get **Anvesh** up and running in a development environment, and outlines the common workflow, different ways to work on the project, a high-level overview of how the project works, project structure, and the best practices that should be followed when working on the project.

 <details>
   <summary><b>Table of Contents</b></summary>